abiribahullas7766/Online-Course-Registration-Using-PHP-and-MySQL/README.md

 # Online-Course-Registration-Using-PHP-and-MySQL

-How to Rum Online Course Registration Using PHP and MySQL:
+Online Course Registration  System Introduction

 Online Course Registration System is Web-based registration software that helps you to register courses online.
 It is ideal for schools, educational camps, corporate training programs, and online training programs.
 It also provides time to time current status information related to courses.
 It can help for the student need to register by giving necessary details, for the desired course.

+How to Rum Online Course Registration Using PHP and MySQL:

 1. Download and Unzip file on your local system.